Corpus Analytics

 Kernel CVE Volume by Year

-Windows kernel-mode components average 90--140 CVEs per year.
-The chart below counts every CVE in the NVD whose description mentions a kernel-mode component -- ntoskrnl, win32k, CLFS, AFD, NTFS, TCP/IP, DWM, cloud files mini-filter, or kernel-mode driver.
+Windows kernel-mode components average 90-140 CVEs per year.
+The chart counts every CVE in the NVD whose description mentions a kernel-mode component: ntoskrnl, win32k, CLFS, AFD, NTFS, TCP/IP, DWM, cloud files mini-filter, or kernel-mode driver.

 Corpus Coverage

-The KernelSight corpus samples 147 of roughly 1,200 kernel-mode CVEs disclosed since 2015 -- about 12%.
-The sampling is deliberate: the corpus tracks CVEs that have published exploit research, not a random cross-section of Patch Tuesday fixes.
+The KernelSight corpus samples 147 of roughly 1,200 kernel-mode CVEs disclosed since 2015, about 12%.
+The sampling is deliberate: the corpus tracks CVEs with published exploit research, not a random cross-section of Patch Tuesday fixes.

 | Period | NVD Total | Corpus | Coverage |